 “Yes.
 I give it to my cat.”

-“But in nature animal protein always comes with some sort of fat.
+“But in nature animal protein always comes with fat.
 Fat is not bad for you when it’s natural.”

 “It is.
 Look at the guy in the video.
-He is obviously following a high carb high protein low fat diet and is massive.”
+He is following a low-fat diet and is massive.”

 “I think he is pinning his glutes,” I said using a very low key.